 101, 102.
 SYSTEMATIC THEOLOGY.
-Fall semester: Prolegomena, an introductory consideration of the nature and source of theology; Bibliology, which considers the essential facts concerning the Bible in seven divisions: Revelation; Inspiration; Canonicity and Authority; Illumination; Interpretation; Animation; Preservation; Dispensations and Covenants, which is based upon a careful examination of the undergirding structure of Scripture, and considers the dispensations and covenants as part of the progressive revelation of God.
-The basic pattern of dispensational theology is developed carefully and comparatively, and the Biblical covenants are studied.
+Fall semester: Prolegomena, an introductory consideration of the nature and source of theology; Bibliology, which considers the essential facts concerning the Bible in seven divisions: Revelation; Inspiration; Canonicity and Authority; Illumination; Interpretation; Animation; Preservation; Dispensations and Covenants, which is based upon a careful examination of the undergirding structure of Scripture, and considers the dispensational theology is developed carefully and comparatively, and the Biblical covenants are studied.

 Spring semester: Theology Proper, the doctrine of the Person of God considered in its two aspects: Theism, a study of the arguments for the existence of God, His attributes, decrees and names; and Trinitarianism, the doctrine of the Trinity with consideration of each Person of the Godhead.
 Angelology, an extensive investigation into the revelation concerning the angels, including a study of the unfallen angels, their rank, titles, and ministries; the fallen angels, including an extended examination of the doctrine of Satan; Anthropology, covered in five divisions: the Biblical doctrine of the creation of man; the immaterial aspect of man, including a study of soul, spirit, heart, mind, and conscience; the fall of man; sin, its character and penalty, and the doctrine of imputation.
 Prescribed, first year, three hours both semesters.
-Professor Howe.
+Mr. Radmacher.